-Pursuant to Section 7(a)(2) of the ESA, TVA entered into consultation with the USFWS in 2014 to programmatically assess the impact of 96 routine TVA actions on the four federally listed bat species known to occur in the TVA study area: Indiana bat, northern long-eared bat, gray bat and Virginia big-eared bat.
-This consultation included activities associated with transmission ROW vegetation management.
+Pursuant to Section 7(a) (2) of the ESA, TVA entered into consultation with the USFWS in 2014 to programmatically assess the impact of 96 routine TVA actions on the four federally listed bat species known to occur in the TVA study area: Indiana bat, northern long-eared bat, gray bat and Virginia big-eared bat.
+This consultation included activities associated with ROW vegetation management.
 TVA determined that none of the activities associated with ROW vegetation management have the potential to adversely affect gray bat or Virginia big-eared bat.
-Transmission ROW maintenance activities (primarily tree removal), were determined to be likely adversely affect Indiana bat and northern long-eared bat.
+ROW vegetation management activities (primarily tree removal) were determined to be likely to adversely affect Indiana bat and northern long-eared bat.
 The USFWS issued a Biological Opinion in April 2018, concurring with TVA's effects determinations and issued an Incidental Take Statement that authorizes TVA's ROW vegetation management practices over a 20-year term.
+The consultation was updated in May 2023 in response to uplisting of northern long-eared bat from "threatened" to "endangered."
+Documentation of this consultation including the USFWS Biological Opinions can be found on TVA's Environmental Review website (TVA 2023a).